1993–94 Philadelphia Flyers season: Records

 Among the team records set during the 1993–94 season was Kevin Dineen tying the team record for goals scored in a single game (4) on October 31.
 Eric Lindros tied the team single period records for most goals (3) and points (4) on January 19.
 A month later on February 15, Mikael Renberg matched the goals in single period record and on April 2, Lindros matched the points in a single period record.
 On the season, Renberg’s 82 points is a franchise rookie record and Gary Galley’s 60 assists is a franchise high for defensemen.

+Milestones

 Transactions

 The Flyers were involved in the following transactions from June 10, 1993, the day after the deciding game of the 1993 Stanley Cup Finals, through June 14, 1994, the day of the deciding game of the 1994 Stanley Cup Finals.